chepeniv/hacksprint_fall2024_retrospective/essay.md

 short impromptu lecture on the way my algorithm works after the formal presentation ceremony. that was cool.

-%% now, i'm just relieved that it's over, and feeling liberated to finally have
-%% time to my self, so that i can take care of my own life. the laundry has pilled
+for now, i'm just relieved that it's over, and feeling liberated to finally have time to my self, so that i can take care of my own life. the laundry has pilled up...
-%% up...

 ## Challenges